 It will work out of the box for most people, but in case you hit a snag here’s how to solve a few of the more common problems.

 If you’re downloading an album you’re going to need an app that knows what to do with .zip files (single tracks download as straight audio files).
-Try a free single-purpose app like Easy Unrar, Unzip & Zip, or more advanced file management apps like ES File Explorer and ASTRO.
+Try a free single-purpose app like Easy Unrar, Unzip & Zip or a more advanced file management app like ASTRO.